 Evaluation of Lanark County Mental Health’s “Buried in Treasures” Hoarding Treatment Program

-Through Winter 2018/2019, with generous support from Ontario’s Local Poverty Reduction Fund (LPRF), the Centre for Studies on Poverty and Social Citizenship (CSPSC) conducted an evaluation of Lanark County Mental Health’s hoarding intervention group.
+In 2019, with generous support from Ontario’s Local Poverty Reduction Fund (LPRF), the Centre for Studies on Poverty and Social Citizenship (CSPSC) conducted an evaluation of Lanark County Mental Health’s hoarding intervention group.

-Offered to clients on-site in Smith Falls, Lanark County Mental Health’s hoarding treatment program is closely based on the “Buried in Treasures” hoarding treatment program, initially developed by Steketee and Frost in 2007.
+Offered to clients on-site in Smith Falls, Lanark County Mental Health’s hoarding treatment program is closely based on the “Buried in Treasures” hoarding treatment program (initially developed by Steketee and Frost in 2007).
 This is the first evidence-based mental health model for hoarding treatment.

 Lanark County Mental Health’s hoarding treatment group aims to provide treatment that can allow individuals with moderate to severe hoarding behaviour to maintain their successes over the long term, preventing evictions and chronic homelessness within the Lanark County community.